Chad Chronister, Sheriff

-Prior to joining the U.S. Department of Homeland Security/FAMS, Major Feeney served for over 20 years with the U.S. Drug Enforcement Administration (DEA).
-He accepted an appointment as a Special Agent in 1983 and served in numerous assignments in the Washington, D.C., San Francisco, and Miami Field Divisions, as well as the Tampa District Office and West Palm Beach Resident Office.
-Major Feeney began his career in law enforcement in 1980 as a police officer in Maryland.
+In 1983, Major Feeney entered on duty with the U.S. Drug Enforcement Administration (DEA) as a Special Agent.
+He served more than 20 years as a Special Agent or Supervisory Special Agent in Washington, D.C., San Francisco, West Palm Beach, Miami and Tampa.
+In 1980, Major Feeney began his career in law enforcement as a police officer in Maryland.

 Major Feeney holds a Bachelor of Arts degree in Criminal Justice from the University of South Florida.
-Mr. Feeney has attended the DEA’s Group Supervisor Institute, a four-week training program conducted by the University of Virginia’s Center for Executive Development.
+He attended the DEA’s Group Supervisor Institute, a four-week training program conducted by the University of Virginia’s Center for Executive Development.